-The death of Queen Victoria in January 1901 marked the end of Victorian Era.
+The death of Queen Victoria in January 1901 marked the end of the Victorian Era.
 Her son and successor Edward VII continued to rule the kingdom.
-The Edwardian Era was the last period of British history to be named after the reigning monarch.
+After the reigning monarch, Edwardian Era was the last period of British history.

 Characteristics of Edwardian Architecture